YeLibrarian/repro_mit/README.md

 ## Run this Project in the cloud
 To run this code without installing anything, click on the launch binder badge above.
 This will launch Rstudio on a free, small, cloud instance.
 It may take a two or three minutes to launch the server and initialise Rstudio.

 Once the browder tab with the RStudio running in it opens up, you can find the file under *code* folder named *CO2EmissionsAnalysis.Rmd* in the Files tab of the bottom and right pane.
 Open the file by clicking on it.
 Then, click the Knit button just above the code to generate the report CO2EmissionAnalysis.html.
+You may also generate the report by typing source('run.r') into the left bottom Console and hit return key.
+This will generate the report in HTML and saved under documents folder.

 ## Structue of the project
 ... ...